graasp/docs/docs/developer/style-guide.md

 ### For messages (Slack etc)

 Most instant messaging platforms allow you to use code blocks for sending multiline code in messages.
-In slack it uses the same 3 backticks syntax as described in [the markdown section](#markdown-code-blocks), but does not support adding the language.
-So there is no syntax highlighting available.
+In Slack it uses the same 3 backticks syntax as described in [the markdown section](#markdown-code-blocks), but does not support language highlighting.

 ### Code present in GitHub

 Use Github permalinks to reference code snippets in messages.
 Navigate to the source code that you want to send, click on the line number, click on the 3 dots and select "Copy permalink".
-This will create a link that you can send to your co-worker to improve communication about bits of code (there will even be a preview generated on the fly, how cool !).
+This will create a link that you can send to your co-worker to improve communication about bits of code (there will even be a preview generated on the fly, how cool!).